Skip to content

 Visa VAMP 2026

-Visa's Acquirer Monitoring Program replaced the older VDMP and VFMP in April 2025.
-From April 1, 2026, the "Excessive" merchant threshold in the US, Canada, and EU dropped from 2.2% to 1.5%.
+Visa's Acquirer Monitoring Program launched April 1, 2025, consolidating five legacy fraud and dispute programs (VDMP and VFMP among them) into one.
+From April 1, 2026, the "Excessive" merchant threshold in the US, Canada, EU, and APAC dropped from 2.2% to 1.5% (CEMEA stays at 2.2%).

-The VAMP ratio counts both TC40 fraud reports and TC15 disputes (fraud and non-fraud) divided by TC05 settled transactions.
+The VAMP ratio counts both TC40 fraud reports and TC15 disputes (fraud and non-fraud) divided by settled transactions.
 Pre-dispute resolutions (Verifi CDRN, Ethoca) and Compelling Evidence 3.0 are excluded.
 Merchants must stay below both the 1.5% ratio AND 1,500 combined events per month.
+VAMP also adds a separate enumeration (card-testing) ratio — a 20% threshold scored by Visa's VAAI Score — aimed at the BIN-attack traffic that hammers iGaming deposit forms.

 Escalation Tiers